rediacc/docs/docs/cli/api-reference/distributed-storage-commands.md

 - Associated vault data is automatically cleaned up
 - Machine distributed storage flags remain unchanged
 - Operation is permanent and cannot be undone
-- Deletion is logged in audit trail for compliance
+- Deletion is logged in audit trail for monitoring

 ## delete-distributed-storage-pool